oracle/odpi/doc/src/public_structs/dpiSubscrMessage.rst

     value will be NULL if no error has taken place.
 If this value is not NULL the other members in this structure may not contain valid values.

+.. member:: const void \* dpiSubscrMessage.txId

+    Specifies the id of the transaction which generated the notification, as a series of bytes.

+.. member:: uint32_t dpiSubscrMessage.txIdLength

+    Specifies the length of the :member:`dpiSubscrMessage.txId` member, in bytes.